-- · Do not use on creeping grasses such as bentgrass except for spot treatment - Do not use on susceptible southern grasses such as St. Augustine. - Do not use on dichondra or other herbaceous ground covers; legumes may be damaged or killed. - Reseeding: Delay reseeding at least 30 days following application.
+- Do not use on creeping grasses such as bentgrass except for spot treatment - Do not use on susceptible southern grasses such as St. Augustine. - Do not use on dichondra or other herbaceous ground covers; legumes may be damaged or killed. - Do not reapply to a treated area within 21 days of a previous application. - Reseeding: Delay reseeding at least 30 days following application.
 Preferably, with spring application reseed in the fall and with fall applications, reseed in the spring.